kedarmhaswade/helloworld-with-my-son/README.md

 3. He tried division 10/2.
 Then i asked him to try 11/2 and 11.0 / 2.
 He finds the results funny :)
 4. He wrote his first program in Python and ran it.
 Was very happy.
 5. We stopped at "If something goes wrong".

+## Day 2: Aug 18, 2014
+1. He has already read till Chapter 3 - "Operators"!
+Looks like he understands what variables are.
+2. He likes to try new statements on his own.
+He tried many examples of += and -= by himself.
+He was talking about loops.
+Looks like he understands the loop concept, but does not know how to write a loop yet.
+3. We also tried operators *=, /= and **=.
+He was quite excited.
+4. Now trying out some programs at the end of the chapter.
+5. We stopped after doing area and perimeter program at the end of chapter 3.